 #29: Yummy Chocolate Copper with Lowlights

 Featuring lowlights, here’s a luscious shade of chocolate copper for your thin tresses.
 The balayage carries out a lovely color melt effect, which looks flattering on waves.
 It’s the style that’s perfect if your locks are a few inches past the shoulders.

 Seeking a new way to give your neck-length hair the dreamy makeover it deserves?
-Try these baby highlights and lowlights on short hair because why not!
+Try baby highlights and lowlights on your short hair because why not?
 The depth and a subtle dimension are visible, allowing your fine locks to have a textured edge.

 The salt-and-pepper kind of dimension is sure to blow your mind!
 These highlights and lowlights for black hair are a clever touch to blend in your grey naturally.
 Amp up its youthful aura by styling your mid-length tresses with voluminous waves.

-This dark brown hair with lowlights screams depth and dimension!
-It’s the kind of trend that works wonders with soft waves added to your long tresses.
+Dark brown hair with lowlights screams depth and dimension!
+Pops of honey hues would be a great choice to add shine to your tresses.
+This is the kind of trend that works wonders with soft waves added to your long hair.

+A Dimensional blonde doesn’t always have to be so bright.
+Combine your highlights and lowlights to achieve a strawberry glow.
+Layers on your long mane will form a slight volume for detailed hair ends.
 Since you are not completely blonde or completely dark, you keep a little of both to get out of the monotony.
-It’s ideal for women who do not have much time to visit the beauty salon with frequency.
+It’s ideal if you don’t have much time to visit the beauty salon with frequency.